What does the buyer require you to keep doing after close?

 Before You Accept The PE Offer

 A partner you liked.
 A number that finally moves.
 A timeline that suddenly tightens.
 The deck says partnership.
-The cap table will tell you what was actually being negotiated.
+The ownership schedule will tell you what was actually being negotiated.

 This page is for the owner whose private equity offer is moving faster than the diligence underneath it.

-Do not accept the PE offer until you can name what the buyer actually wants, what control you keep on day one and day three-hundred-sixty-five, what your earnout depends on, what happens to the team you built, and what the next exit looks like for the buyer holding you.
+Do not accept the PE offer until you can name what the buyer actually wants, what control you keep on day one and day three-hundred-sixty-five, what your earnout depends on, what happens to the team you built, what the next exit looks like, and whether the company works without you as the hidden operating system.

 Questions owners ask when the LOI is open and the lawyer is waiting.